Hermetic Implantable Packaging and Connectors for Medical Components

-PA&E works with leading medical implant designers to advance integration and performance in one of the most unique and critical environments known: the human body.
+PA&E works with leading medical implant designers to advance integration and performance for hermetic implantable packaging and connectors in one of the most unique and critical environments known: the human body.

 PA&E has created proprietary materials and encapsulations with hermetic seals that enable implantable medical devices to bypass the human body’s natural defenses and perform with greater reliability.